vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/06_Index.md

      Sati, 31-2; as gentle goddess, 320 Såvitri, story of, 313-14 Sāyaṇa, 108, 160, 188, 202; on mythical
      marriages of young girl, 253 Section I, 6, 29–43.
 See also Introduction by Tryambaka
      Section II, Daily duties, 6-7, 44-51 Section IIA.
-Before Dawn, 6-7, 40, 51-101; äśrama theory, 44-5; daily rituals of householder, 45-7; rituals for men and women compared, 47– 50; waking before dawn, 51-7; rea- sons for early rising, 51-3; medita- tion, 52-4; what may be seen, 54–7; household tasks during, 58–63; wor- ship of threshold, 63-4; worship of cows, 67-8; ablutions, etc., 69–101 Section IIB, Rituals at dawn, 7, 102-55; serving the sacred fire, 102-49; offer- ing to sun, 149–55.
+Before Dawn, 6-7, 40, 51-101; āśrama theory, 44-5; daily rituals of householder, 45-7; rituals for men and women compared, 47– 50; waking before dawn, 51-7; rea- sons for early rising, 51-3; medita- tion, 52-4; what may be seen, 54–7; household tasks during, 58–63; wor- ship of threshold, 63-4; worship of cows, 67-8; ablutions, etc., 69–101 Section IIB, Rituals at dawn, 7, 102-55; serving the sacred fire, 102-49; offer- ing to sun, 149–55.
 See also Fire sacrifice; Senior wife; Wife Section IIC, Daytime rituals, 7, 156-233;
      saluting one's elders, 156-68; house- hold tasks, 168–76; midday rituals, 176-210; at meals, 210-33 Section IID, Rituals at evening, 234–45; evening duties, 234-6; going to bed, 372